What good could come from MicroYahoo?

 REDMOND, Wash., Feb.
 1 -- Microsoft Corp. today announced that it has made a proposal to the Yahoo!
 Inc. Board of Directors to acquire all the outstanding shares of Yahoo! common stock for per share consideration of $31 representing a total equity value of approximately $44.6 billion.

-So everyone’s probably gonna spazz out on this one.
-Understandably so – in Flickr, Upcoming and del.icio.us you’ve got three of the most trusted and loved sites out in the nerdwebsphere.
+So everyone’s probably gonna spill ink on this one.
+Understandably – in Flickr, Upcoming and del.icio.us you’ve got three of the most trusted and loved sites out in their respective communities.
 In addition, there’s a lot of respected people, both in web development and open source, at Yahoo.
-Joining Microsoft, an organization that has minimal respect in the web development and open source communities, would reduce those people’s cred right out of the gate.
+Joining Microsoft, an organization with minimal respect in the web development and open source communities, would reduce those people’s cred right out of the gate.

-But, were this bid successful, here’s what I hope would happen.
-Microsoft uses it as an opportunity to rebuild themselves organizationally.
-They bury the hatchet with open source and open up the development of IE. Yahoo continues building apps like Flickr and del.icio.us like they always have.
+Were this bid successful, here’s what I hope would happen.
+Microsoft uses it as an opportunity to rebuild organizationally.
+Bury the hatchet with open source and open up the development of Internet Explorer.
+Yahoo continues building apps like Flickr and del.icio.us like they always have.
 A rewrite on .NET technologies isn’t imposed like it was on Hotmail.
 In the end, Microsoft becomes an organization where closed source, proprietary development can flourish with open source, standards-based processes.

 If Yahoo can make acquisitions to rebuild their culture, perhaps Microsoft can too.